Portland Writer Daniel Wilson Talks Steven Spielberg, and How to Make a Movie in Virtual Reality

 Like what?

 I found it interesting that in movie action scenes, you rarely feel threatened, except maybe 28 Days Later.
-In VR it does.
-If there’s a lot of action happening, my viewer may feel threatened.
+In VR, if there’s a lot of action happening, my viewer may feel threatened.
 They may be flinching.
 You’re standing in the room with two people fighting, and the chair comes at you— you want to step out of the way.

 And in VR, every extra has to be an incredible actor.
 There’s no such thing as “The camera’s not on you.”
 If you want, while people are fighting you can look at the bystanders.
 If they’re not behaving like actors instead of extras, the scene is ruined.